syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 There are two different modes in paging as stated as follows:

  * NormalPaging: NormalPaging loads the entire data collection to the `SfDataPager`.
- * OnDemandPaging: OnDemandPaging loads the data to current page dynamically in `SfDataPager`.
+ * OnDemandPaging: OnDemandPaging loads the data to the current page dynamically in the `SfDataPager`.

 ## Normal paging